jecovier/vue-json-excel/README.md

 ## Using callbacks

-when using callbacks function in the fields description, you have three option to retrieve data by define the field parameter:
+when using callbacks function in the fields description, you have three option to retrieve data:

 - **field: 'path.to.nested.property'** you can retrieve an especific value using the nested property notation.
 ```js